Troubleshooting firewall issues

 Temporarily disable your firewall

-Twilio is the third party tool we use to check your firewall.
-For the more technical-savvy, you can configure your firewall to allow communication with Twilio's API.
-To do so, please refer to the following whitelisted IP address ranges:
+Twilio is the third party tool we use to check your firewall; by allow-listing Twilio's IP address ranges, you allow Twilio to pass your firewall settings.
+You can configure your firewall to allow communication with Twilio's API, but we recommend reaching out to your company's IT team to help with this.
+To do so, please ask them to refer to the following allow-listed IP address ranges:

 |Server IP Address Range / Hostnames||Port and Protocol|